 Sustainability Efforts

 Trafalgar offers opportunities on trip for guests to work towards those sustainable goals through its MAKE TRAVEL MATTER® Experiences.
-These experiences are conscious travel experiences that travelers can participate in during their trip and leave a more positive social or environmental impact on the communities they visit.
-Examples of these experiences include:
+These experiences are meant to leave a more positive social or environmental impact on the communities they visit.

 Health and Safety Practices

 Trafalgar’s teams offer always-on support and are always up to date on the latest regulations.
-During trips, Travel Directors encourage social distancing when possible and prioritize hygiene throughout the trip including offering freely accessible hand sanitizer and wiping down frequently touched surfaces.
-Should any issues arise, there are protocols in place and 24/7 incident response in which the Trafalgar team will assist and work directly with local medical support and local authorities to follow protocols that align with the destination.
+Should any issues arise, there’s 24/7 incident response that means the Trafalgar team can and will assist and work directly with local medical support and local authorities.
 Trafalgar updates its health and safety practices regularly, so check the website for the latest policies.

 Family Companies

-Trafalgar is a part of The Travel Corporation’s family of brands.
+Trafalgar is a part of The Travel Corporation’s family of brands, which also includes Insight Vacations, Contiki, Uniworld, and about a dozen other brands.